fcheadle/how-to-go-rogue/how-to-use-regions.md

 var region = new Region(
     name: "rhombus",
     northWest: (1,1),
-    northEast: (7,2)
+    northEast: (7,2),
     southEast: (9,9),
     southWest: (3,7));

+//functionally identical to
+var region = new Region("rhombus",(1,1),(7,2),(9,9),(3,7));
 ```

 I recommend using the parameter names when invoking to help with readability.

+Regions work by keeping track of the their corners (four of them), and using those to generate collections of Inner and Outer Points.
+The Outer Points are the outer boundary of the Region, and the Inner Points are all the points that the region contains.
+Regions also have a collection of Points called `Connections` which can be used in terrain generation algorithms to make a path between two rooms.

 You can use the static methods to create Regions easily from Rectangles:

 `var region = Region.FromRectangle(rectangle);`